albar965/littlenavmap-manual/en/INFO.md

 ### Scenery Information {#scenery}

 All information about airports and navaids includes one or more links at the bottom of the object information in section `Scenery`.
 These links point to the matching `BGL` (FSX, P3D) or `dat` (X-Plane) files that contain information about the airport or navaid.
-Click the links to open the containing folder in your file manager (e.g. Windows Explorer).
+Click the links to open the containing directory in your file manager (e.g. Windows Explorer).
 If possible, the matching file will be selected automatically.

 Multiple links can appear for airports since these can be updated by several files from different add-on sceneries or navdata updates.